hungtq1016/akiaki-ui/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Ensure you have the following installed:

 * NodeJS
   ```link
   https://nodejs.org